mxcube/mxcubecore/docs/source/dev/abstract_classes.md

   - emitted signals:
     energyChanged

+### AbstractFlux

+The {py:class}`mxcubecore.HardwareObjects.abstract.AbstractFlux.AbstractFlux` handle the flux.
+Defines get_dose_rate_per_photon_per_mmsq as dose rate for a standard composition crystal, in Gy/s as a function of energy in keV.

+Inherits from **AbstractActuator** class.
+  - methods:
+    get_average_flux_density
+  - attributes:
+    get_dose_rate_per_photon_per_mmsq

 ### AbstractMotor

-The {py:class}`mxcubecore.HardwareObjects.abstract.AbstractMotor.AbstractMotor` implement methods to handle devices which behave as a motor.
-Defines the MotorStaes enumeration, assigned to SPECIFIC_STATES.
+The {py:class}`mxcubecore.HardwareObjects.abstract.AbstractMotor.AbstractMotor` implements methods to handle devices which behave as a motor.
+Defines the MotorStates enumeration, assigned to SPECIFIC_STATES.

 Inherits from **AbstractActuator** class.
   - methods: